wezleyP/XoleLanding/README.md

 # Xole Landing

-This project was created with the use of React.js

-A landing page for Xole, a creative indie artist.
+This project was created with the use of React.js for Xole, a creative indie artist.

-With the use of framer motion, the website is interactive and alive.
+# What I've Learned

+React Router

+Mobile Headers and burger menu

+grid layouts with CSS

+Framer Motion